a4my/my-pig-game/README.md

 This project was build using HTML, CSS, and a lot of JavaScript! 😁

 ## Extra learning ✔
-I also wanted to implement modal windows using JavaScript and to create a leaderboard using JS as well.
+I also wanted to practice creating modal windows and to create a leaderboard using JS as well.

-## Responsiveness ❕
+## Responsiveness 📱
 This project is also responsive on any device screen, so I can play this game with friends on the bus, on a plane or anywhere else!

 ### Author: [Alex Fourmy](https://www.linkedin.com/in/alex-fourmy/)